Ex-Broncos star Chris Harris Jr. says he would end retirement to play with Chiefs

 Adams told Harris the Chiefs should be the one team he wouldn’t talk about joining because of his long tenure with Denver.

-“Hey, I’m just saying what team would fit the better at this time, that’s in a win right now (mode),” Harris said.
-“You know, my Broncos now give us like four years when (rookie quarterback) Bo Nix is ready, then it would have been perfect timing.”
+“Hey, I’m just saying what team would fit better at this time, that’s in a win-right-now (mode)?”
+Harris said.
+“You know, my Broncos now, give us like four years when (rookie quarterback) Bo Nix is ready, then it would have been perfect timing.”

 Playing at KU